“Your menstrual cycle changes during perimenopause.

 “You should see your doctor if you are worried about your period.
 For example, if your period patterns change or your symptoms are so painful they stop you from doing things you normally do”.8

-“Irregular periods are common and normal during perimenopause, but other conditions can cause abnormalities in menstrual bleeding.
-If any of the following situations apply to you, see a healthcare provider to rule out other causes.
+“Irregular periods are common and normal during perimenopause, but other conditions can also cause irregular vaginal bleeding.
+If any of the following apply to you, see a healthcare provider to rule out other causes:

 • Your periods last several days longer than usual